ojwanganto/SQLeo/README.txt

 	39 	Raise exception when Join definition file is not found 40 	keep least recently used queries list
-	47 	query builder: group or order by expression with alias is wrong 48	query builder: Incorrect SQL generated when sign "/" or "$" is used
+	47 	query builder: group or order by expression with alias is wrong

 SQLeoVQB.2012.01Beta02.zip: 2012-03-06